darrenbiskupphd/grf-mpc-RobUST-trainer/README.md

 This repository contains the Unity C# implementation of the GRF-Aware Model Predictive Controller for the RobUST cable-driven rehabilitation platform.

-Unlike traditional quasi-static, position-based controllers (e.g., ZMP-constrained 8-cable impedance control), this project introduces a proactive, dynamics-aware framework adapted from legged robotics.
-By explicitly integrating live Ground Reaction Force (GRF) data and centroidal dynamics into a convex Quadratic Program (QP), the system provides fluid, underactuated (4-cable) assistance that respects the user's natural balance dynamics.
+Unlike traditional error-based controllers (e.g., ZMP-constrained 8-cable impedance control), this project introduces a proactive, dynamics-aware framework adapted from legged robotics.
+By explicitly integrating live Ground Reaction Force data and formulating an MPC problem around centroidal dynamics, the system provides more fluid assistance that respects the user's active balance inputs.

 ## Core Methodology

 ### Centroidal Dynamics & SRB Approximation
 To compute predictive control without requiring a full-body multicamera motion capture system, this controller reduces the human user to a **Single Rigid Body (SRB)** model.
-* **State Tracking:** A single HTC Vive tracker on the posterior pelvis (sacrum) serves as a reliable proxy for the user's Center of Mass (CoM) position and velocity.
+* **State Tracking:** A single HTC Vive tracker on the posterior pelvis (sacrum) serves as a proxy for the user's CoM position and principle inertial axis orientation.
-* **GRF Integration:** Floor-mounted force plates stream live Center of Pressure (CoP) and GRF vectors at 100 Hz to close the dynamic feedback loop.
+* **GRF Integration:** Floor-mounted force plates stream live Center of Pressure and GRF vectors at 100 Hz to close the dynamic feedback loop.
 * **Control Objective:** The MPC optimizes cable tensions over a finite horizon (0.5s look-ahead) to manipulate the user's centroidal dynamics, prioritizing fall-prevention (vertical CoM and pitch/roll rates) while allowing horizontal/planar compliance.

-### The Convex QP Formulation
+### QP Formulation
 The MPC is formulated as a condensed convex Quadratic Program solved in soft real-time using the **ALGLIB** `minqp` solver.
 * **State Vector:** 12-dimensional (CoM position, Euler angles, linear velocity, angular velocity).
 * **Input:** Tension commands for a 4-cable underactuated setup.